json-schema-org/JSON-Schema-Test-Suite/output-tests/README.md

 ## Test Files

-The content of a test file is similar to the validation tests in `tests/`: for each test case, the `valid` property has been removed, and `output` has been added.
+The content of a test file is similar to the validation tests in `tests/`: for each test case, the `valid` property has been removed, and an `output` property has been added.

 The `output` property itself has a property for each of the output formats where the value is a schema that will successfully validate for compliant output.
 For the content tests, only `basic`/`list` needs to be present.